Mull Hill

-Mull Hill (Manx: Cronk Meayll also called Meayll Hill or The Mull) is a small hill in the exclave of Rushen Parish at the southern end of the Isle of Man, just outside the village of Cregneash.
-It is the site of a chambered cairn called Mull Circle or Meayll Circle.
+Meayll Hill (Manx: Cronk Meayll; also called The Mull) is a small hill in the exclave of Rushen parish at the southern end of the Isle of Man, just outside the village of Cregneash.
+It is the site of a chambered cairn called Meayll Circle or Mull Circle.
 Near the summit of the hill also lie the remains of a World War II Chain Home Low RDF station.

-Mull Hill Stone Circle is a unique archaeological monument.
+Meayll Hill Stone Circle is a unique archaeological monument.
 It consists of twelve burial chambers placed in a ring, with six entrance passages each leading into a pair of chambers.
 Sherds of ornate pottery, charred bones, flint tools and white quartz pebbles have been found in the burial chambers.
-This archaeological monument was built around 3500 BC; it is a site of legends with diverse stories about haunting.
+It was built around 3500 BC; it is a site of legends, with diverse stories about haunting.

 The word Meayll means "bald" in Manx Gaelic.